mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

   \end{aligned}
 ```

-To form the above optimization problem, the user can call the following function:
+To form the above optimization problem, the user can call the [`dcLavStateEstimation`](@ref dcLavStateEstimation) function:
 ```@example DCSETutorial
 using Ipopt
 using JuMP # hide